[00] MAILDROP ALTERNATIVE

 Is LocalMail.dev really a Maildrop alternative?

 They solve different problems.
 Maildrop is a disposable cloud inbox for receiving emails from the internet at a public address.
 LocalMail.dev is a local SMTP server for intercepting emails your own application sends during development.
-If you are looking for a tool to test transactional email output, LocalMail.dev is the correct comparison.
-If you need a throwaway inbox for receiving external emails, the use cases do not overlap.
+If you are looking for a tool to test transactional email output, LocalMail.dev is the correct choice.

 Can I use LocalMail.dev to intercept emails from any framework?

 Yes.
 LocalMail.dev works with any framework or language that supports standard SMTP, including Laravel, Django, Ruby on Rails, Node.js, Next.js, Symfony, Spring Boot, and more.
 Set your SMTP host to localhost and port to 1025.
-No authentication credentials are required by default.
+No authentication credentials are required.

 How private is LocalMail.dev compared to Maildrop?